janmonschke/treat-testcase/README.md

 ## Overview

 ### TheComponents
-Several React components that are built with TypeScript and that use `treat` for styling. `Box` is a simpler version of [Braid's Box component](https://github.com/seek-oss/braid-design-system/blob/master/lib/components/Box/Box.tsx). and `SimpleText` is a just renders text in the current theme's `primary` color.
+Several React components that are built with TypeScript and that use `treat` for styling. `Box` is a simpler version of [Braid's Box component](https://github.com/seek-oss/braid-design-system/blob/master/lib/components/Box/Box.tsx) and `SimpleText` just renders text in the current theme's `primary` color.

 Both components should act as basic building blocks in a a shared component library.
 Therefore the project has its own `package.json` and it defines `react` and `react-treat` as `peerDependencies`. `treat` is defined as a `devDepenendency`.